oer4sdi/OER-InspireViewAndDownloadServices/README.md

 The authors can be mentioned as follows: OER-INSPIRE-ViewAndDownload (2024), CC-BY-SA 4.0, Hamidreza Behbood, Albert Remke, www.uni-muenster.de

-You are free to use, alter and reproduce the tutorial (H5P content, textual documents, graphics) under the terms of the CC-BY-SA 4.0 license.

 Any code provided with the tutorial can be used under the terms of the MIT license.
 Please see the full license terms:https://github.com/oer4sdi/OER-INSPIRE-ViewAndDownload/blob/df9dd64d03e665ecf136ed8b21f81f531ef86181/LICENSE.md

 ## Authors and Funding